Viscosity solution of system of integro-partial differential equations with interconnected obstacles of non-local type without Monotonicity Conditions: Introduction

-An alternative method to tackle system \eqref{eqPDE}, is to use the following system of reflected backward stochastic differential equations (RBSDEs for short) with jumps with interconnected obstacles (or oblique reflection): $\forall \ii$ and $s \in [t,T],$
+The main tool to tackle system \eqref{eqPDE} is to deal with the following system of reflected backward stochastic differential equations (RBSDEs for short) with jumps and interconnected obstacles: $\forall \ii$ and $s \in [t,T],$

-Note that, without the jump process, the system of RBSDEs with oblique reflection has been investigated in several papers including (\cite{chassagneux2011note,hamadene2010switching,hamadene2013viscosity, hu2010multi}, etc.).
-However, with the presence of the process with jump, Hamad\`ene-Zhao in \cite{hamadene2015viscosity}, have proved that, if for any $\ii$, \begin{itemize} \item[(i)] $\gamma_i \geqslant 0$; \item[(ii)] $\bar f_i(t,x,(y_k)_{k=1,m},z,q)$ is non-decreasing with respect to $q$, \end{itemize} then system \eqref{eqRBSDE} has a unique solution $(Y^{i,t,x}, Z^{i,t,x}, V^{i,t,x}, K^{i,t,x})_{\ii}$.
-Moreover, they have made the connection between this RBSDEs with the IPDEs \eqref{eqPDE} and they have shown the existence and uniqueness of the solution of \eqref{eqPDE}, and more important a result of comparison.
-More precisely, under the conditions (i)-(ii) and due to the Markovian framework of randomness which stems from the jump-diffusion process $X^{t,x}$ in \eqref{SDE}, then system \eqref{eqPDE} has a unique viscosity solution $(u^i)_{\ii}$ in the class of continuous functions with polynomial growth and which is defined by means of the representation of Feynman-Kac's type of the process $(Y^{i,t,x})_{\ii}$, i.e.,
+Note that, without the jump process, the system of RBSDEs with oblique reflection \eqref{eqRBSDE} has been investigated in several papers including (\cites{chassagneux2011note,hamadene2010switching,hamadene2013viscosity,hu2010multi}, etc.).
+With the presence of the jump process, Hamad\`ene-Zhao in \cite{hamadene2015viscosity}, have proved, under conditions (i)-(ii) on $\gamma_i$ and $\bar f_i$, $i=1,...,m$, the existence and uniqueness of the solution $(Y^{i,t,x}, Z^{i,t,x}, V^{i,t,x}, K^{i,t,x})_{\ii}$ of RBSDEs \eqref{eqRBSDE}.
+Moreover, they stated the link between this RBSDEs and the IPDEs \eqref{eqPDE} through the Feynman-Kac representation, i.e., for any $\tx$ and $\ii$,

-Conditions (i)-(ii), which will be referred as the monotonicity conditions, are needed in order to have the comparison result and to treat the problem roed by the operator $B_iu^i$ which is not well-defined for any arbitrary $u^i$.

-Therefore, without assuming the above monotonicity conditions neither on $\gamma_i$ nor on $\bar f_i$, $i=1,...,m$, the problem of existence and uniqueness of the viscosity solution of system \eqref{eqPDE} remains open.
-In this paper, we show that system \eqref{eqPDE} has a continuous viscosity solution which is unique in the class of functions with polynomial growth.
-As a by-product, we show also that, without the monotonicity conditions, the RBSDEs with jumps with interconnected obstacles \eqref{eqRBSDE} has a solution.
-Our method relies mainly on the characterization of the jump part of the RBSDEs \eqref{eqRBSDE} by means of the function $(u^i)_{i=1,m}$ defined in \eqref{fkc} and the jump-diffusion process $X^{t,x}$, when the measure $\lambda$ is finite.
+Therefore, in the first part of this paper, the main issue is to deal with RBSDEs \eqref{eqRBSDE} without assuming the two points (i)-(ii) mentioned above.
+Actually we show that when the measure $\lambda(.)$ is finite, the system of RBSDEs \eqref{eqRBSDE} has a solution which is unique among the Markovian solutions, i.e., which have the representation \eqref{fkc2}.
+Our method relies mainly on the characterization of the jump part $V^{i,t,x}$ of the RBSDEs \eqref{eqRBSDE} by means of the functions $(u^i)_{i=1,m}$ defined in \eqref{fkc2} and the jump-diffusion process $X^{t,x}$.
+In the second part, we deal with the problem of existence and uniqueness in viscosity sense of the solution of system \eqref{eqPDE}.
+We show that the functions $(u^i)_{i=1,m}$ defined in \eqref{fkc2}, through the unique solution of \eqref{eqRBSDE}, is the unique viscosity solution of system \eqref{eqPDE}.